How Prevost Law Firm Helped One Family Erase Over $73K in Solar Debt

-At Prevost Law Firm, our mission is simple: fight for homeowners who’ve been misled, pressured, or trapped in deceptive solar panel contracts.
-Every client we help has a unique story—but some stories illustrate just how devastating these situations can become, and why we do what we do.
+At Prevost Law Firm, our mission remains simple.
+We fight for homeowners who’ve been misled, pressured, or trapped in deceptive solar panel contracts.
+Every client we help has a unique story.
+That said, some stories perfectly illustrate just how devastating these situations become, and why we do what we do.

-Today, we’re sharing the story of Bart and Diana Daniels — a couple from Nevada who found themselves saddled with a non-functioning solar system and a massive loan they should have never owed.
+Today, we’re sharing the story of Bart and Diana Daniels.
+This couple from Nevada found themselves saddled with a non-functioning solar system.
+And, on top of that?
+A massive loan they should have never owed.

 A $73,590 Loan for a System That Never Worked

 Bart and Diana initially signed a contract with Encor Solar to install a rooftop solar system on their home in Sparks, Nevada.
-Like many homeowners, they were promised clean energy, lower utility bills, and generous tax incentives.
-Unfortunately, the reality was very different.
+Like many homeowners, Encor promised clean energy, lower utility bills, and generous tax incentives.
+Unfortunately, the reality became very different.

 Encor Solar failed to complete the installation properly, and the system never passed its final inspection.
-Before the situation could be resolved, Encor went out of business entirely—leaving Bart and Diana with a $73,590 loan from Solar Mosaic for solar panels that didn’t even function.
+Before Encor could resolve the situation, they went out of business entirely.
+This left Bart and Diana with a $73,590 loan from Solar Mosaic for solar panels that didn’t even function.

 Want Help From The Law Firm Solely Focused on Solar Panel Lawsuits?